 How physically challenging are your survival courses?

 The pace and challenge of our courses vary.
-Our skills courses (wilderness survival skills, desert survival skills, and bushcraft skills courses) are run at a moderate physical pace.
+Our skills courses (wilderness survival skills and primitive skills) are run at a moderate physical pace.
 We allow food, all types of gear, and any comforts you desire.
 These courses are more like a wilderness camp-out where you learn a bunch of skills, hiking is minimal.

 The 5 day bushmaster is a skills course for the first 3 days and therefore all the usual gear and food is allowed.
 It then transitions into living off the land for the last 2 days.
 These 2 days are challenging and will involve minimal food intake, cold nights, hard work and discomfort, however most people can push through this and feel a huge sense of satisfaction at the end.